MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/information-support.md

 Each month, we publish the following [**Updates**](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection,azure-rights-management-services&content-type=updates) to help keep you up-to-date:

 - A status update for what's new and what's coming.
-These posts are titled "**Azure Information Protection status update – \<month year>**"
+These posts are titled: "**Azure Information Protection status update – \<month year>**"

 - A summary of documentation changes that include documentation for any new releases, updates to support statements, and also corrections and clarifications for existing releases.
-These posts are titled "**Azure Information Protection Documentation Update for \<month year>**".
+These posts are titled: "**Azure Information Protection Documentation Update for \<month year>**"

-You'll also find information about new functionality and previews on the [Azure Information Protection Yammer site](https://www.yammer.com/AskIPTeam), where you can also ask questions about Azure Information Protection.
+You can also find information about new functionality and previews on the [Azure Information Protection Yammer site](https://www.yammer.com/AskIPTeam), where you can also ask questions about Azure Information Protection.
 To propose new features or vote for new features, visit the [User Voice site](https://msip.uservoice.com) for Azure Information Protection.

 ## Support options and community resources
 The following sections provide information about support and troubleshooting options, and community resources.